tarnishedmoth/playdate-template/README.md

 # Playdate Template
 This template will help you set up everything you need to start making a game for the Playdate.
 We will be creating a development environment to make a Playdate game in Lua using Visual Studio Code.
 Sets up automated builds, autocomplete, and debugging.
 Works for Windows, Mac, and Linux.

+You can find a video tutorial on how to use this template and make your first Playdate game here: https://youtu.be/UZ04rk3lLqU

 This template includes a copy of [playdate-luacats](https://github.com/notpeter/playdate-luacats) by notpeter, licensed under the MIT license.

 # Setup